Calling All Air Guitarists: Let's Smash The World Record At This Week's Highway To Hell Event

 Already, Australia's second ranked Air Guitarist, Jinja Assassin, has signed up and will lead with Billy out front.

-They've assured us that only basic choreography will be the feature of the performance, so if you've ever wanted to be part of a rocking world record and can be in Perth this SUnday, bring your air guitar to the ‘Tompkins Zone’ (Tompkins Park, Alfred Cove) for 3:30pm, Sunday 1st March.
+They've assured us that only basic choreography will be the feature of the performance, so if you've ever wanted to be part of a rocking world record, bring your air guitar to the ‘Tompkins Zone’ (Tompkins Park, Alfred Cove) for 3:30pm, Sunday 1st March.

 The magic number to beat is 2,377.
-Come on Perth, you can do it!
+Come on Perth, we can do it!

 All the info is you need to know is at the Highway To Hell website.